cetz-package/cetz/src/lib/plot/boxwhisker.typ

 /// - whisker-width (float): Width from edge-to-edge of the whisker of the box and whisker in plot units.
 Defaults to 0.5
 /// - mark (string): Mark to use for plotting outliers.
 Set `none` to disable.
 Defaults to "x"
 /// - mark-size (float): Size of marks for plotting outliers.
 Defaults to 0.15
+/// - label (none,content): Legend label to show for this plot.
 #let add-boxwhisker(data,
                     label: none,
                     axes: ("x", "y"),